China (Taiwan only)

 e.
 Denial of Fair Public Trial

-The constitution provides for an independent judiciary, and the government generally respected judicial independence in practice.
-Although the government made efforts to eliminate corruption and to diminish political influence in recent years, residual problems remained (see section 3).
+The Constitution provides for an independent judiciary, and the Government generally respected this provision in practice.
+However, while the Government has made efforts to eliminate corruption and to diminish political influence in recent years, residual problems remained.

-The JY, headed by a president and vice president, is one of the five coequal branches of the political system and includes the 15-member Council of Grand Justices (CGJ), which interprets the constitution as well as laws and ordinances.
-Subordinate JY organs include the Supreme Court, high courts, district courts, the administrative court, and the Committee on the Discipline of Public Functionaries.
-An administrative court provides judicial review of administrative decisions.
+The JY is one of the five coequal branches of the political system.
+The JY is headed by a president and a vice president and also contains the 15-member Council of Grand Justices, which interprets the Constitution as well as laws and ordinances.
+Subordinate JY organs include the Supreme Court, high courts, district courts, the Administrative Court, and the Committee on the Discipline of Public Functionaries.
+The Administrative Court also provides judicial review.

-The constitution establishes the right to a fair trial, and an independent judiciary generally enforced this right.
+The law provides the right of fair public trial, and this generally was respected in practice.
 Judges, rather than juries, decide cases; all judges are appointed by, and are responsible to, the JY.
-In a typical court case, a single judge rather than a defense attorney or prosecutor interrogates parties and witnesses.
+In a typical court case, parties and witnesses are interrogated by a single judge but not directly by a defense attorney or prosecutor.
 The judge may decline to hear witnesses or to consider evidence that a party wishes to submit if the judge considers it irrelevant; a refusal to hear evidence may be a factor in an appeal.
 Trials are public, but attendance at trials involving juveniles or potentially sensitive issues that might attract crowds may require court permission.
-A defendant's access to government-held evidence is determined by the presiding judge on a case-by-case basis.
-All defendants are presumed to be innocent until proven guilty and criminal procedure rights are extended to all persons without limitation.

 A defendant has the right to an attorney.
-If the defendant is charged with committing a crime for which the penalty is three or more years' imprisonment or if the defendant is indigent, the judge may assign an attorney.
+If the defendant is charged with committing a crime for which the penalty is 3 or more years' imprisonment or if the defendant is indigent, the judge may assign an attorney.
 Attorneys assigned to defendants generally assisted once an indictment was filed and at trial but usually were not present during police interrogations.
-Although the government took measures to strengthen the effectiveness of defense representation, some human rights lawyers argued that more improvements were necessary.
+Although the Government took measures to strengthen the effectiveness of defense representation, some human rights lawyers argued that more improvements were necessary (see Section 1.d.).
 The law states that a suspect may not be compelled to testify and that a confession shall not be the sole evidence used to find a defendant guilty.
 All convicted persons have the right to appeal to the next higher court level.
-Persons sentenced to terms of imprisonment of three years or more may appeal beyond that level.
+Persons sentenced to terms of imprisonment of 3 years or more may appeal beyond that level.
 The Supreme Court automatically reviews life imprisonment and death sentences.
-It is unconstitutional to allow the confessions of accomplices to be used as the only evidence to convict a defendant.

 f.
 Arbitrary Interference with Privacy, Family, Home, or Correspondence